flutter/website/src/get-started/fwe/networking.md

 While it's said that "no man is an island", a Flutter app without any networking capability can feel a tad disconnected.
-In this section you will learn how to add networking features to your Flutter app.
+This page covers how to add networking features to your Flutter app.
 Your app will retrieve data, parse JSON into usable in memory representations, and then send data out again.

 ## Introduction to retrieving data over the network